davidmarne/dart_meta_types/README.md

 Enum classes are classes that represent enumerations, using any type to represent the enumeration values.
 Enum classes cannot be extended or used as interfaces.
 All generated models extend `EnumClass`.

-## Example - Binary tree AGT using sealed and data classes
+## Example - Binary tree ADT using sealed and data classes

 ```dart